WHEN WE FIGHT, WE WIN!

 All of the people detained on the "city side" of the Atlanta jail were arrested on "quality of life" or "broken windows" offenses like drinking in public or loitering.
 More than 8 out of 10 are Black.

 The #CommunitiesOverCages #CloseTheJailATL Campaign won legislation in May of 2019 to close and repurpose the jail through a Community-Led Taskforce.
-But our campaign is not over- we still have to repurpose the facility into a Center for Wellness & Freedom, reallocate $32.5 million back into the community, and decriminalize the "broken windows" offenses that populated the jail.
+But our campaign is not over- we still have to transform the facility into a complex with community-based services and temporary and permanent low-income housing.
+By resourcing--rather than punishing--our communities, we can build a safer Atlanta, We are dedicated to reallocating the remaining $15 million back into the community, and decriminalize the "broken windows" offenses that populated the jail.